The John Barnes Approach® to Myofascial Release (MFR) - This is NOT a massage

 Fascia has 2 forms: one covers organs and muscles like what you see on a cut of beef (that white membrane holding it together), the other forms a liquid crystal matrix, considered the ground substance of the body, that every blood, lymph vessel and nerve fiber runs through.
 When there is an injury this substance hardens in that area of injury and forms a spider web like matrix that affects other areas of the body connected to the injury.
 Often it doesn't even make sense that we slip on ice and land on our posterior or a hip but feel pain much later in an area that seems totally unconnected, like the opposite elbow, or jaw.
 The Myofascial system is completely interconnected.
 An injury can exert up to 2000 pounds of force resembling a straight jacket to protect the body, long after the injury has happened.

 Often, several sessions scheduled close together are needed to address the different points of holding patterns.
-All session times include postural analysis before and after (and may include before and after photos stored in your confidential client record) and actual body work.
+All session times include postural analysis before and after, and body work.

 Follow up session times can vary to suit your needs, financial and time constraints.
 Pricing is as follows:

 Multi session discounts are available if paid in advance.
-Payment plans are available with credit card auto payment.
+Ask about this at your initial appointment and eval.